Arthrimus/SVS_Firmware_Repository/index.md

 **SVS Management Utility Instructions**

 1. Download the latest Firmware Update file and unzip it somewhere on your computer.
-2. Run the .exe file labeled "SVS Management Utility v1.0.exe" *Windows will warn you that the publisher is unknown, just click "More Info" and then click "Run Anyway"*
+2. Run the .bat file labeled "SVS Management Utility v1.4.bat"
 3. The SVS Management Utility will search the firmware update folder and find the latest firmware file.
 If it doesn't find a firmware file the "Firmware Update File" text box will display "Local Firmware File Not Found" You can use the "Browse" button to look for a firmware file in a different folder on your PC.
 4. Click the "Connect SVS" Button.
 The SVS Management Utility will search for the correct COM port for updating your SVS.
 The SVS uses a CH340 serial chip, so the firmware update tool searches for any CH340 devices and selects the first one it finds.
 If you have multiple CH340 devices connected at once you can click "No" and you will can manually enter the correct COM port for your SVS.
 5. Once the SVS Management Utility connects to your SVS you will see the current firmware version that is installed on your SVS, the total number of inputs connected to your SVS, and the current active input of your SVS.